NASADatanauts/Space-Apps-CH/winners.md

 # 🚀 Mentors – NASA Space Apps Challenge Zurich 2025
+Our amazing mentors played a crucial role in guiding the teams throughout the hackathon. 💡✨

+With your expertise, encouragement, and insights, you helped participants tackle challenges, refine ideas, and push the boundaries of innovation.
+Every mentor brought creativity, passion, and dedication that made this hackathon truly special. 🌌👏
 - [BATIKAN BORA ORMANCI](https://linkedin.com/in/batikanor)
 - [Dashevska Tetiana](https://linkedin.com/in/tatyana-dashevska)
 - [Alpha Romer N. Coma](https://linkedin.com/in/alpharomercoma)